-The Due Process Protections Act would:
+The Due Process Protections Act:

-- Amend Rule 5 of the Federal Rules of Criminal Procedure to require a judge in the beginning of every case to issue an "order to prosecution and defense counsel that confirms the disclosure obligation of the prosecutor under Brady v.
-Maryland, 373 U.S. 83 (1963) and its progeny." - Require each judicial council in which a District Court is located to promulgate a model order that its courts can use at their discretion. - Leave it to the courts in each district to tailor the parameters of their Brady order, rather than impose any burdensome requirements on prosecutors.
+- Amends Rule 5 of the Federal Rules of Criminal Procedure to require a judge in the beginning of every case to issue an "order to prosecution and defense counsel that confirms the disclosure obligation of the prosecutor under Brady v.
+Maryland, 373 U.S. 83 (1963) and its progeny." - Requires each judicial council in which a District Court is located to promulgate a model order that its courts can use at their discretion. - Permits the courts in each district to tailor the parameters of their Brady order, rather than impose any burdensome requirements on prosecutors.

-Having these "Brady orders" in place will make evidence disclosure requirements a priority for prosecutors, and ensure prosecutors can be held to account for not complying with Brady rules.
+Having these "Brady orders" in place will make evidence disclosure requirements a priority for prosecutors, and ensure prosecutors can be held to account if they fail to comply with Brady rules.